Your Kids’ Costumes Matter Too

 But the topic of costumes and appropriation is a heated one in Canadian conversation, with many parents asserting their rights for their kids to dress however they want.
 These debates are exacerbated by costume shops that sell afros and headdresses as “costumes,” and by mega companies like Disney whose beloved film characters often become any given year’s costume of choice.

-So, here: seven things I’d urge you to consider when you costume-shop this October.
+So, here: seven things I urge you to consider when costume shopping.

 1. What is cultural appropriation?

-When we talk about cultural appropriation at Halloween, it might be helpful to think of it as cultural “misappropriation.”
+When we talk about cultural appropriation, it might be helpful to think of it as cultural “misappropriation.”
 It’s when we pick and choose elements of a certain culture to suit our needs — in this case, wearing them as a costume.
 This is especially problematic when white people borrow from people of colour.

 The reason why it doesn’t work both ways — why it’s not problematic for my biracial son to don a Donald Trump wig, for example — is because white people are not discriminated against for our hair, our clothes and our skin.